dnorum/orangutan/README.txt

 	# create user orangutan with encrypted password 'ook';
 	# ALTER USER orangutan CREATEDB;

+I'm _attempting_ to follow the Google Python Style Guide - https://google.github.io/styleguide/pyguide.html - but it's a work in progress and by no means have I gone through to ensure rigorous compliance.

+FOLLOWING TO UPDATE / DEPRECATE AS NEEDED:
 	Create a /resources folder in the main project directory (not included in the project repo because it just holds library-specific source files), then download the LibraryThing TSV export into that /resources/ folder as